martabyte/Hacking-Labs/Module 16 - Hacking Wireless Networks.md

 * Evil Twin: A fraudulent wireless AP that pretends to be a legitimate one.
 * Wi-Jacking Attack: Method used to gain access to an enormous number of wireless networks.

+(If any errors occur executing these commands, try to execute them many times)

 ### Find Hidden SSIDs ###
 #### Aircrack-ng ####
 `airmon-ng start <interface>` - To put the interface in monitor mode.
 If there are processes that could cause trouble: `airmon-ng check kill` and then start it again